Are you thinking of purchasing a panther chameleon but aren’t sure it will be a good fit in your home?

 Does Size Have An Impact On How Big Of A Cage I Need?

-When you are doing your research and trying to figure out if you want to take on the commitment of any pet, let alone a chameleon, you will need to realize the size of your pet will directly relate to how big of an enclosure it will need.
+When you are doing your research and trying to figure out if you want to commit to any pet, let alone a chameleon, you will need to realize the size of your pet will directly relate to how big of an enclosure it will need.

-It is extremely important to select the right size cage for your chameleon.
+It is extremely important to select the correct size cage for your chameleon.

 Doing so will ensure they have a good quality of life with an enclosure they can enjoy.